petrstepanov/sw-calculator/README.md

 Now you should be able to run ROOT by typing `root` in Terminal.

-### Running the ROOT application
+### Building the ROOT application
 Optional.
 Some GUI ROOT apps require X server.
 Not sure if this program really needs it but anyway.
 Download and install xQuartz from [https://www.xquartz.org](https://www.xquartz.org)

 Download and unpack source package from this page.
 Green button `Clone or download` on the top right of the page.

 Open Terminal, navigate into the unpacked folder in Terminal and type `make`.
+Your executable will show up under `dist/` folder.

 Cern ROOT apps sometimes require sources at runtime.
 Declare `ROOT_INCLUDE_PATH` environment variable containing the path to the software's unpacked folder.
 Again open `nano ~/.bash_profile` and add following line: